Jolyne Cujoh: Creation and development

-In JoJo's Bizarre Adventure: All-Star Battle and JoJo's Bizarre Adventure: Eyes of Heaven, Jolyne was voiced by Miyuki Sawashiro.
-When the anime adaptation of Stone Ocean was announced, she is voiced by Fairouz Ai.
+In the video games JoJo's Bizarre Adventure: All-Star Battle and JoJo's Bizarre Adventure: Eyes of Heaven, Jolyne was voiced by Miyuki Sawashiro.
+In the anime adaptation of Stone Ocean, she is voiced by Fairouz Ai.
 Fairouz first encountered the series during her high school years when she encountered the many notable catchphrases on a video-sharing platform.
-Curious, she ended up mistakenly buying Stone Ocean, believing it was the first part before finding out Phantom Blood's existence.
+Curious, she ended up mistakenly buying Stone Ocean, believing it was the first part before finding out about Phantom Blood's existence.
 She subsequently became a fan of the series and Jolyne Cujoh, referring to the character as her favorite of the series.
-During her audition, she was nervous and crying, believing she didn't show all of her capabilities.
+During her audition, she was nervous and crying, believing she did not show all of her capabilities.
 The staff surprised her by letting her come with the staff the only people in the room and reciting the lines where she was told she got the role.
 She was directed to portray Jolyne the way she would be Jotaro's daughter and finds it difficult that she was too determined that her voice became rigid.
 She was also conscious of portraying the character's determination of saving Jotaro.
 Fairouz had been told by the director that Jolyne's voice would have to be stronger after episode 13, causing her to re-read the manga to be prepared.
-She also wanted to make sure that Jolyne doesn't sound as cool and low-pitch as Jotaro, wanting to make the character distinct vocally.
-Fairouz initially finds it difficult to scream out Jolyne's "Oras", thus she sought out Daisuke Ono, who gave her multiple advices on how to act it out.
-She reflected on how she had the lowest roles out of the cast and wants to use Jolyne as an opportunity of her career's growth.
-Though she felt she couldn't hear it clearly, she had been told by the staff she was getting better at it.
+She also wanted to make sure that Jolyne does not sound as cool and low-pitch as Jotaro, wanting to make the character distinct vocally.
+Fairouz initially found it difficult to scream out Jolyne's "Oras", thus she sought out Daisuke Ono, who gave her advice on how to act it out.
+She reflected on how she had the lowest roles out of the cast and wants to use Jolyne as an opportunity for her career's growth.
+Though she felt she could not hear it clearly, the staff told her that she was getting better at it.

-For the English dub of the anime, Kira Buckland portrayed the character.
+In the English dub of the anime, Kira Buckland voices the character.
 She expressed her disbelief and cried when hearing her voice as Jolyne.
 She had practiced screaming Jolyne's cries of "Ora", and watched timecodes and cues in the animation to know when to stop.
 She views Jolyne as "a very strong, well-written, nuanced and interesting character".